rollrodrig/customjsonbuilder/README.md

 # JSONbuilder
-# generate json response with custom fields con the fly (beta)
+# Fake json responses with custom fields on the fly (beta)

 ## Example